Stephen & Jamie de Wet

 Stephen’s made wine from the family vineyard since the tender age of 17 and he’s passed his passion onto son Jamie, who now makes wines hand-in-hand with Dad at the de Wet’s 16th-generation family farm.

 ...and thanks to Angels, the de Wet boys make more crowd-pleasing Arabella wines than pretty much all your winemakers put together.
 To be precise – in a stacking contest, the total number of wines they’ve made for you beats the height of 226 Everests.
 Talk about the peak of a career!

-Stephen de Wet's Story
+Stephen & Jamie de Wet's Story

-I love the creativity involved in being a winemaker.
-Although the weather can play a role, every step taken, from the vineyard, through to the cellar, to the bottling, will affect the outcome of the wine.
-It's vital to have a very clear idea of what the outcome should be, and the steps needed in the process, to achieve the desired result.
+Stephen loves the creativity involved in being a winemaker.
+Although the weather can play a role, every step – from the vineyard, to the cellar, to bottling – affects the resulting wine.
+“It's vital to have a very clear idea of what the outcome should be – and the steps needed in the process – to achieve the desired result,” Stephen shared.

 Because of your support, the de Wet’s operate a green winery.
 All wastewater is used to irrigate their pastures, no detergents are used, and grape skins and stalks are converted into compost and used in the vineyard.